This post includes affiliate links.

 Start with orange

 Row 1: Ch 10, 1 sc in the 2nd ch from the hook and the rest of the chains (crochet into the back bump to make it look nicer and make it easier for sewing later), ch 1, turn

 Row 2-9: 1 sc in each st, ch 1, turn, fasten off after the last row.
 If you cut the yarn long enough then you can use it for sewing.

 Make 6 orange squares in total.

-Using the surface crochet to crochet the numbers on
+Using the surface slip stitch to crochet the numbers on

 Using the black yarn and the surface crochet stitch (click HERE for a tutorial), crochet the numbers 1 through 6 onto each square.

 Cutting the foam to the proper dimensions

 Now cut the green foam cube with a sharp knife (I used a kitchen knife and it worked just fine) after measuring out 2.5 inches as shown on the picture below.
 There should be 3 cuts to make all sides 2.5 inches.
 The picture below only shows 2 cuts.

-Sewing the squares together to make a cube as the dice
+Sewing the squares together to make a cube as the crochet dice

 Using some orange yarn (the yarn end or attach some new yarn) and start crocheting (using single crochets) the cubes together as shown in the picture below.

-Once all the squares are connected together according to the picture above, then you need to start connecting the sides together, which means you need to crochet the square of number 3 to number 5, and then 4 to 5.
+Once all the squares are connected together according to the picture above, then you need to start connecting the sides together.
+That means you need to crochet the square of number 3 to number 5, and then 4 to 5.

 Next, connect the square of number 3, as well as number 4 each to number 1 using single crochets, too.

 Finally insert, the foam (2.5 inches in height on all sides) and crochet the last square to the rest of the three sides.
 Now weave in the left over ends unless you already tucked them in.

-You can now use this awesome looking die with your kids, grandchildren or donate it to kids in need.
+You can now use this awesome looking crochet dice with your kids, grandchildren or donate it to kids in need.
 Of course, you can also sell it, if you wish to do so.